rudderlabs/rudderstack-docs/destinations/analytics/mixpanel.md

 {% hint style="warning" %}
 This feature is available in the native web Device mode only.
 {% endhint %}

+### Cookie Options

+- Cross Subdomain Cookie: This option will allow the Mixpanel cookie to be persisted between different pages of your application.
+- Secure Cookie: Enabling this option will mark the Mixpanel cookie as secure, i.e it will only transmit over https
+- Persistence Type: This option enables you to choose the persistence type for mixpanel cookies

 ## Contact Us